 The program fits well with Washburn's many four-year degree programs.
 Students work with the Honors Dean to organize Washburn's many resources to provide ample opportunities to explore, relate, and assimilate many diverse learning experiences.

 Opportunities to receive special scholarships and assistance to complete scholarship applications are other benefits of belonging to the University Honors Program.

 Entering freshman students are especially encouraged to inquire about the University Honors Program.
 Individuals may apply on their own, be recommended by their high school or college faculty, or be invited to apply by the Dean of the University Honors Program.
 Students who demonstrate a strong probability of benefiting from, and contributing to, the program will be offered University Honors membership.
 Although proven scholastic performance is important, the Honors Dean will place substantial emphasis on student interest and motivation in pursuing an honors program.

-The office for the University Honors Program is located in Henderson Learning Center (HC) room 110.
-The Honors Study/Lounge exclusively for honors students is located in HC101.
+The office for the University Honors Program is located in Henderson Learning Center (HC) 110.
+The Honors Study Lounge exclusively for Honors students is located in HC101.